tlambert03/nd2/README.md

 `.nd2` (Nikon NIS Elements) file reader.

-This reader provides a pure python implementation the official Nikon ND2 SDK.
+This reader provides a pure python implementation of the Nikon ND2 SDK.

 > It _used_ to wrap the official SDK with Cython, but has since been completely
 > rewritten to be pure python (for performance, ease of distribution, and